 You are automatically enrolled in Part A at age 65 if you paid Medicare taxes while you were working and you did so for at least 10 years (40 quarters).
 If your spouse qualifies for Part A benefits without a premium, then you may also be eligible for premium-free benefits based on his or her work history.
 If you don’t meet work requirements, you can still sign up for Part A, but you will need to pay a monthly premium.

 You can also qualify for free benefits if you receive or are eligible to receive Social Security benefits or Railroad Retirement benefits.
 This also applies if your spouse is eligible to receive either of these as well, even if the spouse is deceased or divorced from the person seeking coverage.

-Enrollment in Part A. If you already get Social Security or RailRoad Retirement Board benefits, then in most cases you will automatically get Part A and Part B coverage start the first day of the month you turn 65 years old.
+If you already get Social Security or Railroad Retirement Board benefits, then in most cases you will automatically get Part A and Part B coverage starting the first day of the month you turn 65 years old.
 You will get a “Welcome to Medicare” package that will be mailed to you about three months before you turn 65.
 This package will include your Medicare card, among other things.
 You will also be asked if you want to keep Part B coverage since there is a premium associated with this.

-If you’re under 65 and disabled, you’ll automatically get Part A and Part B after you get disability benefits from Social Security or from the Railroad Retirement Board for 24 months.
-You’ll get the same welcome package about three months before you 25 month of disability benefits.
+If you’re under 65 and disabled, you’ll automatically get Part A and Part B after you get disability benefits from Social Security or the Railroad Retirement Board for 24 months.
+You’ll get the same welcome package about three months before your 25th month of disability benefits.
 If you have ALS, you’ll automatically get Part A and Part B the same month your disability benefits begin.

 If you do not meet any of the requirements above, then you can sign up for Medicare benefits during your Initial Enrollment Period.
 This is the 7-month period that begins three months before the month you turn 65 and ends three months after the month you turn 65.